umbertofontana/ip-stack-ic322/README.md

 * [git - the simple guide](https://rogerdudler.github.io/git-guide/)
 * [An Intro to Git and GitHub for Beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

-If you need push access to this repo, [sign up here](https://docs.google.com/spreadsheets/d/1biImDDhnDIEgjpMm-ukaPP5Wm4oQLrLI0-MGbBk_uMc/edit#gid=0).
-(USNA account required.)
+If you need push access to this repo, [send an access request](https://docs.gitlab.com/ee/user/project/members/#request-access-to-a-project).

 ## Quick Start